-East Yorkshire Carnegie was founded in early 2016 by local football fan and businessman Jamie Waltham.
-After acquiring the ground, Dunswell Park, which was formerly known as Dene Park site in Dunswell, East Yorkshire a couple of years previous, Mr Waltham set about launching affordable Football to compete under the name East Yorkshire Carnegie.
+East Yorkshire Carnegie was founded in early 2016 by former owner and former Chairman, local football fan and businessman Jamie Waltham.
+Dunswell Park, was formerly known as Dene Park site in Dunswell, East Yorkshire a couple of years previous, Mr Waltham set about launching affordable Football to compete under the name East Yorkshire Carnegie.

-In his plans, it is also hoped planning permission will be granted for an ambitious expansion, and modernisation of the 80 year old, 13-acre Dene Park site.
+The Club also hopes planning permission will be granted for an ambitious expansion, and modernisation of the 80 year old, 13-acre Dene Park site.

 The expansion will take the capacity of the stadium, from 2,000 to just above 9,000, which will make it the biggest non-league stadium, and complex in the East Riding area.

 The ambitions off the pitch are very high and are matched by those on the field too.